Let's explore the three core elements that make up 3D objects in Three.js: Geometry, Materials, and Mesh.

 What are Materials?

-Materials define the appearance of a 3D object. it contains all the visual properties that determine how an object looks, such as color, transparency, and texture. we use the following key properties
+Material defines the appearance of a 3D object.
+It includes all visual properties that determine how an object will look, such as color, transparency, texture, etc. It uses the following key properties.

 const material = new THREE.MeshStandardMaterial({